sourmash-bio/sourmash/doc/command-line.md

 containing a list of file names to index; you can also provide individual signature files, directories full of signatures, or other sourmash databases.

+### `sourmash prefetch` - select subsets of very large databases for more processing

+The `prefetch` subcommand searches a collection of scaled signatures for matches in a large database, using containment.
+It is similar to `search --containment`, while taking a `--threshold-bp` argument like `gather` does for thresholding matches (instead of using Jaccard similarity or containment).

+`sourmash prefetch` is intended to select a subset of a large database for further processing.
+As such, it can search very large collections of signatures (potentially millions or more), operates in very low memory (see `--linear` option, below), and does no post-processing of signatures.

+`prefetch` has four main output options, which can all be used individually or together:
+* `-o/--output` produces a CSV summary file;
+* `--save-matches` saves all matching signatures;
+* `-save-matching-hashes` saves a single signature containing all of the hashes that matched any signature in the database at or above the specified threshold;
+* `--save-unmatched-hashes` saves a single signature containing the complement of `--save-matching-hashes`.

+Other options include:
+* the usual `-k/--ksize` and `--dna`/`--protein`/`--dayhoff`/`--hp` signature selectors;
+* `--threshold-bp` to require a minimum estimated bp overlap for output;
+* `--scaled` for downsampling;
+* `--force` to continue past survivable errors;

+### Alternative search mode for low-memory (but slow) search: `--linear`

+By default, `sourmash prefetch` uses all information available for faster search.
+In particular, for SBTs, `prefetch` will prune the search tree.
+This can be slow and/or memory intensive for very large databases, and `--linear` asks `sourmash prefetch` to instead use a linear search across all leaf nodes in the tree.

+### Caveats and comments

+`sourmash prefetch` provides no guarantee on output order.

+`sourmash prefetch` can be run individually on multiple databases, and then combined

+A motivating use case for `sourmash prefetch` is to run it on multiple large databases with a metagenome query using `--threshold-bp=0`, `--save-matching-hashes matching_hashes.sig`, and `--save-matches db-matches.sig`, and then run `sourmash gather matching-hashes.sig db-matches.sig`.

 ## `sourmash lca` subcommands for taxonomic classification